When Someone Found a Health-Tech Startup's Unprotected Admin Panel

 "Hi, I was poking around your site and noticed your admin panel at /admin doesn't require any login.
 I can see a list of all users with their email addresses, and there are buttons to delete accounts.
 You should probably fix this.
 I didn't touch anything, just wanted to let you know."

-My heart stopped.
-I rushed to check, and there it was - our entire admin dashboard, completely exposed.
+The founder's heart stopped.
+After rushing to check, there it was - the entire admin dashboard, completely exposed.
 User emails, subscription statuses, internal notes, delete buttons, everything.
 Zero authentication required.

 How Did This Happen?

 The admin panel was built during a late-night coding session.
-We planned to add authentication "later."
+The team planned to add authentication "later."
 Later never came.
-We deployed it, it worked, and we moved on to other features.
+They deployed it, it worked, and moved on to other features.

 The thought process was dangerous: